Michal Sadílek: Club career

 Sadílek made his professional debut in the Eerste Divisie for Jong PSV on 4 November 2016 in a game against Helmond Sport.
 On 7 August 2021, he joined FC Twente on loan.
 On 19 April 2022, the deal was made permanent as he signed a two-year contract.
 On 2 June 2025, Sadílek signed a contract with Czech First League club Slavia Prague until June 2028.

 International career

 Having represented Czech Republic at all youth levels, Sadílek was called up to the Czech senior squad by coach Jaroslav Šilhavý in May 2019.

 In May 2021, he was announced as one of the four additional players for the rescheduled UEFA Euro 2020, if Ondřej Kúdela failed to appeal against a ten-match ban from UEFA due to an alleged racial slur.
 Eventually, Sadílek got priority over Lukáš Kalvach, Patrizio Stronati and David Pavelka and filled the last vacant place in the nomination.

 Sadílek debuted with the senior Czech Republic national team on 4 June 2021, in a friendly 4–0 loss to Italy.

 Sadílek was selected in the 26-man squad for the UEFA Euro 2024 on 28 May 2024, but had to withdraw before the tournament after injuring his leg when falling off his tricycle.

+On 31 May 2026, Sadílek was selected in the 26-man squad for the 2026 FIFA World Cup.
+On 18 June, Sadílek scored in Czechia's opening 1–1 tie against South Africa in the 6th minute, their earliest goal in the competition since 2006.